RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 ..
 ```

-If your using just the classic controls then you shouldn't be having this problem, but this is what I was referring to earlier when I said the controls may be "off" if you try and combine wiimote controls, nunchuck controls in addition to the classic controller to your mywminput file.
+If you're using just the classic controls then you shouldn't be having this problem, but this is what I was referring to earlier when I said the controls may be "off" if you try and combine wiimote controls, nunchuck controls in addition to the classic controller to your mywminput file.

 **4. I want to update my Pi's bluetooth to the latest version!**